sugnanprabhu/intel-aero-docs/docs/getting-started/flying.md

     Calibration must be done when flight controller is changed/updated

-The Inertial Motion Unit (IMU) and compass used by the Intel Aero Flight Controller to stabilize the drone need to be calibrated.
-When you receive the RTF Drone from the factory, it is already calibrated.
+The sensors used by the Flight Controller to stabilize the drone need to be calibrated before being ready to fly.
+This is already done on factory for the RTF, but when it is updated a new calibration may be needed and is **strongly advised**.
-But after you flash the flight controller, the calibration settings are not valid anymore.
-You need to recalibrate.

-You'll need a computer or tablet running [QGroundControl (QGC)](http://qgroundcontrol.com/downloads/) and connected to the Intel Aero access point (called **Aero-\***, password **1234567890**).
+The recommended Ground Control Station (GCS) is QGroundControl (QGC).
+If you are using the ArduPilot flight stack another commonly used GCS is MissionPlanner, however this is not being covered here.
+Refer to [its own documentation](http://ardupilot.org/planner/).

+!!! warning
+    The following steps require connection to the RTF drone.
+If you do not have a connection stabilished yet, please refer to the [Connecting](connecting/) section.

 Open up QGroundControl and ensure the GPS and Battery are active **colored black** and have basic functionality in the top panel:

 ![qgc-calibration01](img/calibration_01.png)

 Navigate to the Airframe menu and select **Reset** to reset the drone’s airframe configuration.
-Select **Apply and Restart** and restart the drone
+Select **Apply and Restart**.

 ![qgc-calibration02](img/calibration_02.png)

 ![qgc-calibration03](img/calibration_03.png)

-Wait 1 minute after the drone powers on, and reconnect to its AP.

-QGroundControl may need to be restarted to reconnect to the drone.
+Wait for the connection to be reestablished.
+Throughout the calibration process we want to ensure all sensors and needed parts are calibrated.
+A red dot in a section indicates an area that may need attention and still has steps to complete.
+In the summary screen it's possible to see specific details about what still needs to be calibrated or configured.
+Belo we are going through each of them.

+### Binding the transmitter

 Press the Bind button on the Spektrum Transmitter while turning it on and ensure a series of 3 fast continuous fast beeps are heard.

+### RC

 On QGroundControl, navigate to the Radio menu and select **Calibrate**.

-Follow the instructions to calibrate the transmitter, selecting **Next** after each change
+Follow the instructions to calibrate the transmitter, selecting **Next** after each change.
+The images below refer to the PX4 calibration steps, but similar ones are done for ArduPilot.

 ![qgc-calibration04](img/calibration_04.png)

+### Sensor calibration

 Navigate to the Sensors menu.
 Select **Ok** to start the sensor calibration process